Arizona Child Custody & Parenting Time

 Whether your custody dispute is a part of a divorce, or you and the other parent were never married, you should talk to an experienced child custody lawyer at Colburn Hintze Maletta for assistance with your case.

-When it comes to child custody issues, the attorney’s at Colburn Hintze Malletta aggressively fight for our clients and what is in their children’s best interest.
+When it comes to child custody issues, the attorney’s at Colburn Hintze Maletta aggressively fight for our clients and what is in their children’s best interest.
 Continue reading below to get a better understanding of the different key elements pertaining to child custody.

 Child Custody in Arizona